samertm/weather_study/INSTALLATION_INSTRUCTIONS/install_1_dependencies.md

         pip install -Ur requirements_python3.txt

-   Note that references to `basemap`, `matplotlib`, `netCDF14`, and `Pillow` may need to be removed since some of these things are being installed through tools other than `pip`.
+   Note that references to `basemap`, `matplotlib`, `netCDF14` may need to be removed from the `requirements` file since some of these things are being installed through tools other than `pip`.
+In addition, on Ubuntu, we have encountered errors installing `cffi` and `Pillow`.

 ---